BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 How to get to Mitla from Oaxaca:

 1. I got to Mitla by taking a shared taxi from the corner of Highway 90 and De Los Derechos Hermanos (Human Rights Street), right near the baseball stadium (Google Maps).
-If you stand on the corner in front of the BMW dealership/repair shop, the red and white shared taxis, as well as buses, will come by one after another.
+If you stand on the corner in front of the BMW dealership/repair shop, the red and white shared taxis and buses will come by one after another.
 I got a taxi that said “Mitla” on a sign in its window.
 It cost me MXN$40 (US$2), while a bus cost MXN$20 (US$1).
 I was told that taxis wait around to fill up before leaving.
 Mine did not.
-It left with just me in the car, and for most of the way, I was the only passenger.
+It left with just me in the car, and I was the only passenger most of the way.

 2. Taxis are quicker (45 minutes) than buses (over 1 hour), but my taxi driver drove way too fast and took too many risks passing cars on Highway 190 compared to the bus.